 If you think Pilates is only for dainty women with ballerinas’ bodies, then think again!
 While most Prahran Pilates studios tend to be female-dominated, and flooded by a wave of women as soon as the doors to the studio open, Prahran Pilates also holds a myriad of benefits for all the men who rise to the challenge!
 (Yes Pilates can be challenging!).

-In fact, Pilates itself is a discipline that was created by a man, Joseph Pilates, who came from a background of boxing, self-defense and wrestling.
+In fact, Pilates itself is a discipline that was created by a man, Joseph Pilates, who came from a background of Boxing Classes, self-defense and wrestling.
 The first people to reap the benefits of Pilates were also men, soldiers from war who were recovering from war derived diseases, and since then, Pilates continues to be a form of supplement training for professional athletes, both male, and female, all around the world.

 Core strength, flexibility, balance, postural correction, injury prevention, and efficient movement patterns—all are hallmarks of Prahran Pilates training and highly relevant to men’s fitness.
 The integrative component of Prahran Pilates can be especially beneficial for men, whose workouts often emphasize a part-by-part approach to muscular development, like what we see in weight-lifting.
 Unlike working out on the weight machine, Pilates’ routines usually focus on bettering the whole body and not just one muscle.

 The exercises we do when training on a reformer machine require total body movements with resistance from the machine’s springs and our own body weight, which is often made more challenging by adding dumbbells or weighted balls into the mix!
 The class is stretched over a 50-minute workout, which hits every muscle group, and the result is muscles that want to grow.
 What’s more, throughout the workout, the reformer holds the student’s in a neutral alignment, protecting them against incorrect form and helping correct postural imbalances in everyday life.